labnol/apps-script-starter/README.md

 ![Google Apps Script Development with ES6](images/google-apps-script-development.png)

 Please follow the 👉 **[step-by-step video tutorial](https://www.youtube.com/watch?v=KxdCIbeO4Uk)** 👈 for quickly getting started with Apps Script development inside Visual Studio Code.
+It is recommended that you install the [Extension Pack](https://marketplace.visualstudio.com/items?itemName=labnol.google-apps-script) for working with Apps Script files in VS Code.

 You can build Google Workspace add-ons (for Google Docs, Slides, Gmail and Google Sheets), web applications and workflow automation routines with next-generation JavaScript.